UstadMobile/UstadMobile/INSTALL.md

 Unzip ustad-server.zip.
-Open the ustad-server.conf file and set the siteUrl property to the url that will be used to access the site e.g. https://ustad.yourdomain.com/ (e.g. using a reverse proxy setup with Apache or Nginx in a production setup) or http://your.ip.address:8087/ (for testing/evaluation). e.g.
+Open the ustad-server.conf file and set the siteUrl property to the url that will be used to access the site e.g. https://ustad.yourdomain.com/ (e.g. using a reverse proxy setup with Apache or Nginx in a production setup) or http://your.ip.address:8087/ (for testing/evaluation).

+If you use localhost or 127.0.0.1, you will not be able to connect from Android (because localhost on an emulator or device refers to the Android emulator/device, not the PC running the server).

+e.g.
 ```
 ktor {